DmitriiK/kata_ai.meeting_assistant.clever_foxes/HYBRID_SETUP.md

 The app will:
 1. Auto-detect your microphone and BlackHole (system audio)
-2. Use VAD to detect speech
-3. Send speech to Azure for transcription
-4. Display results with speaker labels
+2. Stream audio directly to Azure Speech Service
+3. Display interim results as you speak (yellow text)
+4. Show final transcriptions (green boxes)
+5. Log language changes automatically

 ### Expected Output:
 ```
+⚡ [INTERIM] [� MICROPHONE] I think we should...
+⚡ [INTERIM] [🎤 MICROPHONE] I think we should increase the budget

+🌍 Language detected: 🇺🇸 English [🎤 MICROPHONE]

+�🎯 TRANSCRIPTION RESULT
+💬 I think we should increase the budget
+⏰ 2025-10-09 12:34:56 | 🎤 🎤 MICROPHONE

 🎯 TRANSCRIPTION RESULT
-💬 [Speaker 1] I think we should increase the budget
-⏰ 2025-10-09 12:34:56 | 🎤 MICROPHONE

-🎯 TRANSCRIPTION RESULT
-💬 [Speaker 2] That sounds good, let me check the numbers
+💬 That sounds good, let me check the numbers
-⏰ 2025-10-09 12:34:59 | 🔊 SYSTEM_AUDIO
+⏰ 2025-10-09 12:34:59 | 🎤 🔊 SYSTEM_AUDIO
 ```

 ## Testing